davidtheclark/postcss-simple-mixin/README.md

 `@simple-mixin-define` statements will be removed entirely from the generated CSS.

 Some defining guidelines to obey (violations should throw errors):
-- Definitions must occur at the root level.
+- Definitions must occur at the root level (i.e. not inside statements, such as rule sets or `@media` statements).
-- Definitions should only contain declarations (and comments): no `Rule` nodes.
+- Definitions should only contain declarations (and comments): no statements.
 - Comments are ok in definitions but are not copied: only declarations are copied.

 ### Include a Mixin